img-pro/bandwidth-saver/readme.txt

 * Does not replace your existing image plugins
 * Does not cache HTML, CSS, or JavaScript
 * Does not require DNS changes or Cloudflare proxy
+* Does not touch your database

 Keep using your favorite image optimization plugin.
 Bandwidth Saver handles the delivery layer only.

 = Who This Is For =

-This plugin is ideal if you run:
+This plugin is for WordPress users who want faster image delivery without DNS changes, regardless of site size.

+It works great for:

 * Blogs and content sites
 * Recipe sites
-* Photography or portfolio sites
+* Photography and portfolio sites
-* WooCommerce stores with many product images
+* WooCommerce stores with thousands of product images
+* Online magazines
 * Travel and lifestyle sites
-* Image-heavy sites on shared hosting
+* Large content libraries
+* Sites with heavy visitor traffic

 It is also a good fit if you: